schaturvedi26/ebo4_Numenlab_exp1/storyboard/README.md

 Tim demonstrated a basic, but attractive way of publishing text by developing some software himself, and also his own simple protocol - HTTP - for retrieving other documents' text via hypertext links.
 Tim's own protocol, HTTP, stands for HyperText Transfer Protocol.
 The text format for HTTP was named HTML, for HyperText Mark-up Language; Tim's hypertext implementation was demonstrated on a NeXT workstation, which provided many of the tools he needed to develop his first prototype.
 By keeping things very simple, Tim encouraged others to build upon his ideas and to design further software for displaying HTML, and for setting up their own HTML documents ready for access.HTML works on Tags which is focus of our experiment .

 ### 2. Story
 To understand the content structuring of HTML we have different basic tags which help us to construct the HTML web page with .html extension .
 An HTML  document is composed of three parts: a line containing HTML version information,  a declarative header section (delimited by the HEAD element), a body, which contains the document's actual content.
 The body may be implemented by the BODY element or the FRAMESET element.
 For structuring content in the body element we use many basic elements as Tags .
-The basic elements of an HTML page are  : A text header, denoted using the <h1>, <h2>, <h3>, <h4>, <h5>, <h6> tags.
-A paragraph, denoted using the <p> tag.
-A horizontal ruler, denoted using the <hr> tag and many more are defined as per requirement of content management .
+The basic elements of an HTML page are  : A text header, denoted using the ,,h1,,, ,,h2,,, ,,h3,,, ,,h4,,, ,,h5,,, ,,h6,, tags.
+A paragraph, denoted using the ,,p,, tag.
+A horizontal ruler, denoted using the ,,hr,, tag and many more are defined as per requirement of content management .
 For the understanding we propose a simulator in first part we proposed definition where the different element defined as Tags are defined .After developing the understanding we will demonstrate the coding structure for uses as in development of web page .
 In the next interface the user can interpret it by applying their inputs then analyze and inspect the selected HTML tag .